ITensor/website/docs/book/iqtensor_overview.md

 Conserving quantum numbers allows tensors to be block-sparse, with non-zero elements only for certain index ranges.
-Many elements will be strictly zero, so we neither have to store them in memory or loop over them during computations.
+Many elements will be strictly zero, so we neither have to store these elements in memory or iterate over them during computations.

 Of course, conserving quantum numbers is important for physics too.
 Real experiments often conserve particle number.